 Problems and methods of research in aesthetics, acoustics, music history and related fields.
 Source materials, bibliography.
-Completion of written project. at master's degree programs in music 207.
-Composition (2 to 3) Prerequisite: Music 107.
+Completion of written project.

+207. Composition (2 to 3)

+Prerequisite: Music 107.

 Advanced composition for various media, development of original idiom, intensive study of modern music.
 Public performance of an extended original work as a project.

+208. Seminar: Music Theory (3)

+Prerequisite: Music 108.

-208. Seminar: Music Theory (3) AND HAVE SOME THANKS TUDGE OF THE SERVICE OF THE S Seminar in the history of theoretical materials and procedures from the 12th Century to the present with detailed analysis of selected major works.
-209. Advanced Orchestration (2) Prerequisites: Music 109B, 102A, and 103A.
+Seminar in the history of theoretical materials and procedures from the 12th Century to the present with detailed analysis of selected major works.

+209. Advanced Orchestration (2)

+Prerequisites: Music 102A, 103A, and 109B.

 Intensive work in the practical scoring for ensemble, full orchestra, and symphonic band.
 Score analysis.
+Selected works of the class members will be per-

+218. Seminar in Choral Art (6) Summer

+Prerequisite: Consent of instructor.

-Selected works of the class members will be per- 218.
-Seminar in Choral Art (6).
-Summer A study of choral and chamber music performed by seminar participants in the College Chorus, the San Diego Symphony Orchestra, and Chamber Music Con-College Chorus, the San Diego Symphony Orchestra, and Chamber Music Concerts.
+A study of choral and chamber music performed by seminar participants in the College Chorus, the San Diego Symphony Orchestra, and Chamber Music Concerts.
 Development of analytical technique; study of vocal techniques, of the larger forms, and of styles, including performing practices of the baroque and later periods.
 Total credit for Music 118-S and Music 218 limited to 18 units, with a limit of six units which may be applied to the master's degree.
+(Formerly Music 207).

-(Formerly 246A.
-Advanced Choral Conducting (2) A Horashua V 9 Marie A himson Prerequisite: Music 146B.
-Course designed to develop skills at professional level; study of different styles of choral literature and their relationship to conductor's art; score analysis and 246B.
-Advanced Instrumental Conducting (2) Prerequisite: Music 146B.
-Course designed to develop skills at professional level; study of conducting style as related to band and orchestra literature, score analysis and experience in con- 250.
-Applied Music-Advanced Individual Study (1) For the graduate student who qualifies for advanced study through an audition before the Music Department faculty.
+246A.
+Advanced Choral Conducting (2)

+Prerequisite: Music 146B.

+Course designed to develop skills at professional level; study of different styles of choral literature and their relationship to conductor's art; score analysis and experience in conducting.

+246B.
+Advanced Instrumental Conducting (2)

+Prerequisite: Music 146B.

+Course designed to develop skills at professional level; study of conducting style as related to band and orchestra literature, score analysis and experience in conducting.

+250. Applied Music-Advanced Individual Study (1)

+For the graduate student who qualifies for advanced study through an audition before the Music Department faculty.
 See explanation in the general catalog, under Music, for conditions under which credit may be given for music study under private instructors.
 May be repeated to a maximum of two units.

+Piano Oboe Trumpet Violin

+Organ Clarinet Trombone Viola

+Voice Saxophone Baritone Horn Cello

+Flute Bassoon Tuba Contrabass

+French Horn Percussion Composition

-Violin Piano Oboe Trumpet Viola Myong on Organ Clarinet Trombone Cello Voice Saxophone Baritone Horn Contrabass Flute Bassoon Tuba Composition Percussion French Horn 252.
-Seminar: Music History (3) Prerequisites: Music 152B and consent of instructor.
+252. Seminar: Music History (3)

+Prerequisites: Music 152B and consent of instructor.

 Seminars in music history are offered for intensive study in each of the historical eras as listed below.

-A. Music of the Baroque Era B. Music of the 18th and 19th Centuries C. Twentieth Century Music 290.
-Bibliography (1) Exercises in the use of basic reference books, journals, and specialized bibliographies, preparatory to the writing of a master's project or thesis.
-298. Special Study (1-6) Prerequisite: Consent of staff; to be arranged with department chairman and instructor.
+A. Music of the Baroque Era

+B. Music of the 18th and 19th Centuries

+C. Twentieth Century Music

+290. Bibliography (1)

+Exercises in the use of basic reference books, journals, and specialized bibliographies, preparatory to the writing of a master's project or thesis.

+298. Special Study (1-6)

+Prerequisite: Consent of staff; to be arranged with department chairman and instructor.

 Individual study.
 Six units maximum credit.